kiwari-kolektiv-studio/sutasoma/README.md

 The proof files and QA tests are also available automatically via GitHub Actions - look at https://kiwari-kolektiv-studio.github.io/sutasoma.

+## Contribution Guidelines

+### Commit Message

+We generate changelog automatically depend on commit message, and we adopted [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), so please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.

+### Font versioning

+Versioning is based on [semver](https://semver.org/), apart from we use `MAJOR.SIGNIFICANTMINORPATCH`, instead of `MAJOR.MINOR.PATCH`.
+See the googlefonts [versioning guideline](https://googlefonts.github.io/gf-guide/requirements.html#font-versioning).

+**Examples:**

+If a breaking change is made e.g. converting a static font family to a variable font family, the **MAJOR** must be incremented by 1, and the others reset, e.g.:

+Current `1.230`, new `2.000`

+If a new character set is inserted, **SIGNIFICANT** should be incremented, e.g.:

+Current `1.230`, new `1.330`

+If a few new glyphs are added, **MINOR** should be incremented, e.g.:

+Current `1.230`, new `1.240`

+If a name table record is updated such as the copyright string, **PATCH** should be incremented, e.g.:

+Current `1.230`, new `1.231`

 ## Changelog

 When you update your font (new version or new release), please report all notable changes here, with a date.